Manifests#

 remove_task(path: Path, name: str) None[source]#

-Remove the task named name from path.
+Remove the top-level task named name from path.

 classmethod resolve_source(source: Path) Path[source]#